hyperledger/iroha-2-docs/src/guide/troubleshooting/configuration-issues.md

 You need to view the part where the Iroha peer starts.
 This will allow you to see whether the versions match.

-If you are using one of our SDKs, please make sure to update it.
+If you are using one of our SDKs, please make sure it is up to date.